Do I have to know my desired career path before enrolling in MSCF?

 While certain roles in model validation and fixed income research commonly require a PhD, the opportunities for well-equipped masters students are many, including quantitative research.
 Indeed, the very reason this program was begun in 1994 was to bridge the gap that existed at the time between the PhD’s possessing the needed quantitative skills but lacking the commercial understanding of its application and the MBA with strong communication skills and and solid market knowledge but without the math, statistics and coding needed by the banks and hedge funds.
 Strong quant skills coupled with market knowledge and the ability to communicate is what the MSCF degree offers the employer and it has been a winning combination.

-Will a degree from MSCF make me a better candidate for quant jobs than a MS in statistics?
+Will a degree from MSCF make me a better candidate for quant jobs than a MS in Data Science?